Jataka tales: Artistic depictions at major sites

 Other ancient sites outside of India which contain Jataka illustrations include Borobudor, Dunhuang (the Mogao caves), Polonnoruwa, Anuradhapura, Bagan city, and Nakhon Pathom.
 Jataka illustrations (especially of the last 10 stories of the canonical Pali collection) are widespread in the Theravada Buddhist world, adorning many temples, wats and key sites.

 Performance

 According to the Chinese pilgrim Yijing, who visited India in the 7th century, jātaka plays were performed 'throughout the five countries of India'.
 This culture of performance spread to other regions as well.

 In Tibet, the Viśvāntara-jātaka was transformed into a popular play called the Dri med kun ldan.
 Other popular jataka plays include Nor bzaṅ or Sudhana and the story of Prince Maṇicūḍa (Lokānanda).

 In Theravada countries, several of the longer tales such as "The Twelve Sisters" and the Vessantara Jataka are still performed in dance, theatre, puppetry, and formal (quasi-ritual) recitation.
 Such celebrations are associated with particular holidays on the lunar calendar used by Thailand, Myanmar, Sri Lanka and Laos.
-The recitation of the Vessantara Jataka remains an important ceremony remains an important ceremony in Theravada countries today.
+The recitation of the Vessantara Jataka remains an important ceremony in Theravada countries today.